Helping People Injured by Distracted Drivers in New Mexico

 Discuss your case now with Attorney David C. Chavez an Experienced Distracted Driving Accident

-If another driver caused you harm, you need The Law Firm of David C. Chavez, LLC Trial Attorney on your side.
+If another driver caused you harm, you need The Law Firm of David C. Chavez on your side.
 Case evaluations are free, and Mr. Chavez can advise you of your legal rights and options.
-For any particular case will be Call 505-865-9696 or contact us online so we can start standing up for you and your family.
+For any particular case will be Call 888-DAVID-WINS (888-328-4394) or contact us online so we can start standing up for you and your family.